 Native Plant: Crossvine

 Ivy substitutes can be broken down in terms of what you want your ivy to do.
 Seeking a fast climber?
-Try crossvine, or native honeysuckle.
+Try crossvine or native honeysuckle.
 Need a quick ground cover?
 Try Allegheny spurge (Pachysandra procumbens) or Green-and-gold (Chrysogonum virginianum).
 Evergreen?
 Shade plant?
-For many more suggestions, see The Virginia Native Plant Society’s comprehensive paper on Native Alernatives to English Ivy.
+For many more suggestions, see ChooseNatives.org’s comprehensive paper on native alternatives to English Ivy.

 8. Invasive Plant: Japanese Barberry